-A PINCH AND CRUSH POINTS
+PINCH AND CRUSH POINTS

 Mathey Dearman Saddle Machines in motion can create pinch points in normal operation.
 Be aware of all areas that may potentially be a hazard when the Saddle Machine is in motion.
-Avoid working on the machine while the electronics are energized.
-Saddle Machines may use hard stop, while in motion these stops may be contacted creating a crush point.
+Avoid working on the machine while the control electronics are energized.
 Do not allow hoses, cords or other nearby items to come in contact with the machine.